PRISHIta123/DSER_Movie_Subtitles/README.md

 Tasks to Complete:
 1. To find situations where turn of dialog can occur
 2. When turn of dialog occurs, map speaker id to it, if not obvious keep it as unknown
-3. Recognize emotion from the entire dialog sequence in each movie.
+3. Recognize emotion from the entire dialog sequence in each movie being tested and predict
-4. For each genre, decide level of each emotion required and then predict

 Link to paper: https://www.aclweb.org/anthology/W18-5021.pdf